9 Honeymoon Planning Tips Brides On A Budget MUST Do

 1. Include the Honeymoon Budget in Your Wedding Budget

-As I stated above, when planning your wedding, you must include your honeymoon.
-Properly researching what you and your soon-to-be spouse can afford is key to being realistic when creating the budget.
-Also, think about what kind of honeymoon you want to have.
+As I stated above, when you are planning your wedding, you need to include your honeymoon as well.
+Properly researching what you and your soon to be spouse can afford is key so that you are realistic when creating the budget.
+Also think about what kind of honeymoon you want to have.
 Do you want to go somewhere beachy?
 A winery?
 What do you want to do?
-Deciding where you want to go and how much you can afford eliminates stress, as you will have a plan in place.
+Deciding where you want to go and how much you can afford eliminates so much stress, as you will have a plan in place.

 2. Consider Going Somewhere Within the Country

-A huge misconception about honeymoons is that you must go to a tropical island or somewhere out of the country to have a great honeymoon.
+A huge misconception about honeymoons are that you need to go to a tropical island or somewhere out of the country to have a great honeymoon.
 This cliché is something a bride-on-a budget should not believe.
-If you live in the U.S. there are so many different places you can travel that will fit within your budget.
-If your ideal honeymoon involves beautiful beaches, you do not need to go to the Caribbean; you can go to Florida for minimal costs.
-Charleston, SC, and Savannah, GA, are also great options for honeymooners.
+If you live in the U.S there are so many different places you can travel that will fit within your budget.
+If your ideal honeymoon involves beautiful beaches, you do not need to go to the Caribbean, you can go to Florida for minimal costs.
+Charleston, SC and Savannah, GA are also great options for honeymooners.
 With step 1 complete, you can find an ideal honeymoon destination to fit within your budget.

 3. Plan Ahead